tranquility-one/tranquility.one/content/_index.md

 We don't have time for hateful speech; not sorry.
 Don't mess with anyone else's stuff, whether they've protected it or not.
 Don't needlessly destroy the environment in common areas.
-This includes "pillaring up" and leaving your pillars standing all over the map.

 Have fun!
 This server is for everyone's enjoyment.

-> I strive to treat all Tranquility players with love, following the example of Jesus Christ.
-> While worshipping God as I do is never required on Tranquility, we do require respect for everyone --- God made us all in His image.
-> If you're interested in my faith, please ask.
-> I would love to share with you!
->
-> _StickFig_

 ## Whitelisting